 IMHA Treatment for Dogs

-IMHA is a serious and life threatening condition that affects both dogs and cats.
-IMHA stands for Immune Mediated Hemolytic Anemia.
-In essence, this means that your pet’s immune system, which typically fights of invaders and infections, is now fighting your pet’s own red blood cells.
-This results in the red blood cells being destroyed, causing anemia, as well as inflammation (damage) around your pet’s whole body.
+Immune Mediated Hemolytic Anemia (IMHA) is a serious and life-threatening condition that affects both dogs and cats.
+In essence, this means that your pet’s immune system, which typically fights off invaders and infections, is now fighting your pet’s own red blood cells.
+This results in the red blood cells being destroyed, causing anaemia, as well as inflammation (damage) throughout your pet’s body.

-IMHA is a disease that has been reported in small animals for over 80 years and unfortunately as yet, we do not have a perfect treatment for the condition.
-Nevertheless, there are now many newer drugs and treatment options for your pet, which means that they have a much better chance of survival than they used to.
+IMHA is a disease that has been reported in small animals for over 80 years but unfortunately as yet, we do not have a perfect treatment for the condition.
+Nevertheless, there are now many newer drugs and treatment options for your pet, which means that they have a much better chance of survival than previously.
 With careful treatment, up to 75% of dogs with IMHA can make a full recovery and go on to lead a normal life.

 Symptoms of IMHA

 Signs of IMHA may include collapse, weakness, increased breathing rate, yellow or pale gums.
 Some dogs will also present with red or black urine.
 Many dogs have a fever, and most feel unwell, with a poor appetite or even vomiting.

 How do you diagnose IMHA?